kanuki00/SimpleGraph/README.md

 ## Getting Started

 SimpleGraph is a Unity tool designed to streamline the creation of linear and non-linear exercises.
-This software provides a user-friendly visual interface for a node-based state system, enabling the development of logic-driven structures with ease.
+This software provides a user-friendly visual interface for a node-based state system, enabling the development of logic-driven structures with ease. ❤️

-SimpleGraph was developed as a replacement for Virtual Dawn by Matr.
-Kujala.
-The Finnish Defence Forces (FDF) hold the copyright for this software. ❤️

 ---